Learn about the minerals and rocks that "glow" under ultraviolet light

 What is a Fluorescent Mineral?

 The color change of fluorescent minerals is most spectacular when they are illuminated in darkness by ultraviolet light (which is not visible to humans) and they release visible light.
 The photograph above is an example of this phenomenon.

 Fluorescence in More Detail

 Fluorescence in minerals occurs when a specimen is illuminated with specific wavelengths of light.
-Ultraviolet light, x-rays and cathode rays are the typical types of light that trigger fluorescence.
+Ultraviolet (UV) light, x-rays, and cathode rays are the typical types of light that trigger fluorescence.
 These types of light have the ability to excite susceptible electrons within the atomic structure of the mineral.
 These excited electrons temporarily jump up to a higher orbital within the mineral's atomic structure.
-When those electrons fall back down to their original orbital a small amount of energy is released in the form of light.
+When those electrons fall back down to their original orbital, a small amount of energy is released in the form of light.
 This release of light is known as fluorescence.